ndangeles/Documentation/docs/store/configuration/store.rst

 **When to use**

-Use this workspace whenever you need to update or import a workspace into your environment.
+Use this dashboard whenever you need to update or import a dashboard into your environment.

 .. image:: store/store.png
     :width: 80%